 If you aren’t local, you can also order their coffee beans online.

 St. Jakob’s is a super popular bakery that offers many locations scattered throughout Malmö.
-My favourite is their newest location in Davidshall on Södra Förstadsgatan – where you can sit on a lovely bistro-style terrace alongside the pedestrian-only street.
+You can find them in a few locations including in Davidshall on Södra Förstadsgatan where you can sit on a lovely bistro-style terrace alongside the pedestrian-only street.
+Another favourite location for me is their Slottsstaden location, and their location in Malmö Saluhall.

 Söderberg & Sara